AdguardTeam/cname-trackers/README.md

 * **Recommended:** just use "AdGuard Tracking Protection filter" or "EasyPrivacy" in a content blocker of your choice.
 This would be the safest way.

-If you absolutely sure you want to block all disguised trackers even if it breaks some websites, choose one of these:
+If you are absolutely sure you want to block all disguised trackers even if it breaks some websites, choose one of these:

 * `AdGuard CNAME original trackers list` - The list of trackers that are often disguised using CNAME.
 This list is supposed to be used only by Software capable of scanning CNAME records.
     * [Adblock-style syntax](https://github.com/AdguardTeam/AdGuardHome/wiki/Hosts-Blocklists#adblock-style): https://raw.githubusercontent.com/AdguardTeam/cname-trackers/master/combined_original_trackers.txt